Welcome to the Got To Get Out Event Hub

 Read the info below, then check in using this button:

 Important info for events:

 Safety and enjoyment is extremely important to us here at Got To Get Out.
-As part of our safety management plan (SMP) we expect people to check-in to our events (both paid and free) ideally a week before the trip, but certainly before you depart.
+As part of our safety management plan (SMP), you must sign in to our events (both paid and free) ideally a week before the trip, but certainly before you depart.
 Checking-in online is to ensure everyone has the right gear, is aware of the difficulty of the trip they are signing up for, and most importantly that you have the right fitness plus supplied us with emergency contacts.

 The Wherewolf app (checking-in before an event)

 - Please enter the date of the event you’re attending when it asks for the date (not today’s date)

 - Please fill out the form fully – if you’re a regular it may seem tedious, but it’s important for us to have up-to-date information.

 - Your responses are confidential – we will contact you directly if the need arises.

 Got To Get Out follows a custom made SMS (safety management system) which includes our very own SOPS (standard operating procedures) and emergency response plan.
 We maintain strict practices on safety, risk management and sustainability.

 Event structure (what to expect)